booGh0stie/FeatherFam/README.md

 This is the repository for my Modded Minecraft Server.

 Hello and thank you for choosing to play in my server, I hope you enjoy and may you have the best of fun.

+Please download the latest server .zip file in order to acess the server!